BradleyChatha/jcli/README.md

 ## Optional Arguments

-Optional arguments, as the name implies, are optional.
-Only Named arguments can be optional (technically, Positional arguments can be optional in certain use cases, but JCLI doesn't support that... yet).
+JCLI supports optional arguments through the standard [Nullable](https://dlang.org/phobos/std_typecons.html#Nullable) type.
+Note that only Named arguments can be optional for now (technically, Positional arguments can be optional in certain use cases, but it's not supported ... yet).

-Inside of D's standard library - Phobos - is the module [std.typecons](https://dlang.org/phobos/std_typecons.html) which contains a type called [Nullable](https://dlang.org/phobos/std_typecons.html#Nullable).

-JCLI has special support for this type, as it is used to mark an argument as optional.
-This type is publicly imported by JCLI, so you don't have to import anything extra.

-Anyway, all we want to do is make our `mode` argument a `Nullable`, so JCLI knows it's optional:
+So to make our `mode` argument optional, we need to make it `Nullable`:

 ```d
 @Command(null, "The default command.")